-While the specific criteria can vary, examples of productions that are commonly
+While the specific criteria can vary, examples of productions that are commonly considered eligible for the federal tax credit under 26 USC Section 45X and relevant to the state proposed bill are:

 - 1. Wind Turbine Components: Manufacturing components of wind turbines, such as blades, towers, nacelles, and hubs. - 2.
 Solar Panel Production: Manufacturing solar panels and associated components, including photovoltaic cells, modules, frames, and inverters. - 3.
 Energy Storage Systems: Productions related to energy storage technologies, such as advanced batteries, fuel cells, and thermal storage systems.